francesco-di-maggio/modulo/readme.md

 ![modulo logo](icon.png "the modulo logo")

 # modulo
-> A Toolkit for Digital Musical Instrument Design.

 ## About
-It consists of a set of standardised and independent modules for building complex digital musical instruments.
+A Toolkit for Digital Musical Instrument Design.

 ## Installation